Applicable to Gentiles in Community of Israel 1250 BC?

 Does this mean by our rest we are involved in a holy assembly de facto?
 Or is this an independent obligation to call a meeting with others on Sabbath?
 After all, when the command to obey Sabbath is given in Exodus 20:8 and elsewhere, it includes no command about a Holy Convocation / Assembly.

-Paul Kroll at Grace Communion Ministries did a thorough article on this issue, and concluded Leviticus 23:3 means one's rest on Sabbath is one's holy assembly before God.
+Paul Kroll at Grace Communion Ministries did a thorough article on this issue, and concluded Leviticus 23:3 means that one's rest on Sabbath is one's holy assembly before God.
 See this link.
 His explanation is:

 The essence of Sabbath-keeping was physical rest.
 In Exodus 20:8-11 and Deuteronomy 5:12-15, the Sabbath command specifies rest from labor as the way to keep the day “holy.”
 There is no mention of going to a worship service each Sabbath.
 Other passages in the Old Testament also define the Sabbath by rest, not by attendance at worship services.
 See Exodus 31:12-17, Numbers 15:32, Nehemiah 13:15-22 and Jeremiah 17:19-27.
 The latter two passages, though they refer to Jerusalem, do not mention anything about failure to attend worship services or “sacred assemblies,” but only work on the Sabbath as a desecration of this day.